-Vegan crepes are easy and sweet French crepes 100% eggless and dairy-free, made with healthy spelt flour, almond milk and coconut oil.
+Vegan crepes are easy and sweet French crepes 100% eggless and dairy-free, made with healthy spelt flour, almond milk, and coconut oil.

 Crepes are much larger than pancakes and also much thinner, similar in shape and size to wraps.
 Their texture is very close to a pancake but slightly softer.

 Pronouncing crepes like the French way can be tricky, but the best approximation is “krep”, though try to make a guttural “r”.
 The final “e” is silent end the first “e” is the same as in “best”.

-One of the most popular recipes on my blog the past 5 years has been my french crepes recipe.
+One of the most popular recipes on my blog the past 5 years has been my French crepes recipe.
 No surprise, I am French, I made them many times and the recipe is a no-fail.

 The recipe will work too.
-I simply love to use spelt because it has a similar flavor to wheat flour with an extra boost of nutrient, low level of gluten – it means it is more digestible for people with a sensitivity to gluten.
+I simply love to use spelt because it has a similar flavor to wheat flour.
+But it has an extra boost of nutrients and a low level of gluten.
+This means it is more digestible for people with a sensitivity to gluten.

-Traditionally, sweet crepes have been eaten with raw sugar, lemon juice or maple syrup.
+Traditionally, sweet crepes have been eaten with raw sugar, lemon juice, or maple syrup.
 Nowadays, the more common fillings are jam (any jam!) or chocolate spread.
 Just roll or fold your crepes into a triangle shape and eat while they are still warm.
-I like to drizzle melted dark chocolate, peanut butter and crushed peanuts.
+I like to drizzle melted dark chocolate, peanut butter, and crushed peanuts.